-A cotutelle is a PhD programme where a research student is jointly enrolled at two universities and spends time at each university.
+A cotutelle is a PhD programme where a research candidate is jointly enrolled at two universities and spends time at each university.
 The candidate is jointly supervised by academic staff at each institution and, upon successful completion of the PhD programme, the candidate is able to graduate with a PhD or equivalent title from each university.

 The cotutelle programme is a fantastic way to gain wide-ranging research experience within different academic environments, through joint enrolment and research supervision.

 Cotutelle research candidates have the benefit of being part of an exceptional international research team, receiving high-quality supervision from both universities.
 You will also be part of a prestigious network of global academic staff and research candidates, creating a vibrant international research community.
 The breadth of international engagement allows access to a significant programme of seminars and conferences across two continents.
 The combined offer of both institutions provides access to unique international dissemination opportunities and research networking, supporting future career development.
 Cotutelle candidates will also have access to additional funding opportunities, the widest possible research development opportunities, and the latest research equipment and technologies at both institutions, providing a truly world-class research experience.

 Entry criteria can vary depending on the cotutelle programme and partner institution requirements.
 As a minimum, Coventry University's entry requirements are as follows:

 - A minimum of a 2:1 first degree (second class honours upper division) in a relevant discipline/subject area with a minimum 70% mark in the project element or equivalent with a minimum 70% overall module average, or